tmhantti/2048/README.md

  - Colors of the tile numbers in game board are changed according to the tile value.
-   This done by introducing a vector specifying the colors (constant 'FONT_COLOURS') and adding a method ('setLabelFont') which changes the color of the of the text displayed in the label.
+   This done by introducing a vector specifying the colors (constant 'FONT_COLOURS') and adding a method ('setLabelFont') which changes the color of the text displayed in the label.